Exclusive Membership Privilege: 50% Discount on All Dental Treatments

 What is Osseointegration?

 Osseointegration is the direct structural and functional connection between living bone tissue and the surface of a titanium dental implant.
-This biological process involves bone cells growing onto and around the implant surface, creating a permanent bond without intervening soft tissue.
+This biological process involves bone cells growing onto and around the implant surface, creating a direct bond without intervening soft tissue.

 The Biological Foundation of Implant Integration